Overview

 How does Reaper work?

-Reaper is an SDK added to your app to report which Swift and Objective-C classes were used for each user session.
-Emerge takes Reaper reports and generates a list of all the classes in the binary, for each version of your app.
+Reaper is an SDK added to your app to report which Swift and Objective-C types were used for each user session.
+Emerge takes Reaper reports and generates a list of all the unused classes in your binary, for each version of your app.
 It's easy to integrate, either as a standalone binary or as a Cocoapod, and adds very little overhead to your app.

 Reaper supports iOS 15, 16, 17, and 18.
-It supports all classes written in Objective-C and most classes written in Swift.
-If you have classes with name collisions (the same name class defined multiple times) these classes may have inaccurate results.
+It supports all classes written in Objective-C, non-generic Swift classes, and some Swift structs/enums.
+If you have classes with name collisions (ex: the same name class defined multiple times using private scope in the same module) these classes may have inaccurate results.

 Performance Impact